defrankline/easynotes/README.md

 Front End: Html + Angularjs

 ## Installation
+######Database
+create mysql database and say name it easynotes.
+On running the rest api tables will be created automatically.

 ###### Front End components
 cd to cd src/main/resources/templates and run the following commands: